 I’m what you might describe as seriously troubled.
 Top of the list is a question.
 How long have I got before I get another invitation from Mackie?
 Two days?
 Three days?
 Ten minutes?
 Mackie doesn’t strike me as a patient man and, sooner or later, he’s going to want results and if I’ve nothing to offer him except a cup of tea he’s not going to be pleased.
 I don’t need a vivid imagination to picture the outcome.
 I just think of Thomas Oldfield in his hospital bed.

 To add to my worries, I’ve just unleashed Simon Walsh and he’s not famed for subtlety.
 I don’t know what he’s going to find but I do know he’ll turn every fucking stone he sees.
-It feels like I’ve levered a boulder down a hillside and soon I’ll be running after it, shouting ‘Stop!’
+It feels like I’ve levered a boulder down a hillside, and soon I’ll be running after it, shouting ‘Stop!’
 But there’ll be no stopping it and who knows what damage it might cause.
 What if he turns a stone and finds Mackie underneath?
-Or something bad about Oldfield?
+What if he finds something bad about Oldfield?

 ‘It’s okay, Phil.
 We’ve got no choice.
 Wayne might be charged with burglary, aggravated burglary and GBH, you’ve been threatened by a local hoodlum, my dad’s in intensive care and my mum’s being blackmailed over some mysterious package which dates back to before I was born.
 Things can’t really get much worse.’